Finding a Life Coach You Love

 ...hire your life coach

 This is the moment of truth.
-You found your coach.
+You found a life coach you love.
 You are ready to go.
 Or, you're surprised by how, all of a sudden, you're feeling very scared and talking yourself out of it.
 Do not be surprised if this happens, it is perfectly normal.

 There's a simple reason for this.
 Your brain does not like change.
 It does not see new situations as safe, and it is sending you fear messages.
 And that's okay.